K2Joom/docs-matukio/booking_fields.md

 ### Field name

 This is the most important setting.
 This is an intern identifier used for this booking field.
+It has to be unique (also partly having a booking field called test and another one test2 is going to cause problems!)

+This

 > You don't need to translate this one!
 As it is used only internally.
 No special characters and spaces are allowed.